micvolk/Buy-and-Rent-Price-Estimator-for-Apartments/README.md

     * output: model_buy.p, model_rent.p
 * *analysing.py* can be used to analyse all data created by the modules mentioned before - it loads the stored data in the created csv-/p-files dataframes back in the RAM.
 * To run/edit the exploration of the feature-engineered data: open with Jupyter-Notebook *exploring.ipynb*
-* To run/edit the web-application on your machine locally you need to download the files and follow the instructions given in this separate GitHub repo: [PLACEHOLDER]
+* To run/edit the web-application on your machine locally you need to download the files and follow the instructions given in this separate GitHub repo: [github.com/micvolk/Buy-and-Rent-Price-Estimator-for-Apartments_Web-Application](https://github.com/micvolk/Buy-and-Rent-Price-Estimator-for-Apartments_Web-Application)

 ## Scraping